Albendazole: Interactions

-The antacid cimetidine heightens serum albendazole concentrations, increases the half-life of albendazole, and doubles albendazole sulfoxide levels in bile.
-It was originally thought to work by increasing albendazole bioavailability directly; however, it is now known that cimetidine inhibits the breakdown of albendazole sulfoxide by interfering with CYP3A4.
-The half-life of albendazole sulfoxide thus increases from 7.4 hours to 19 hours.
+The antacid cimetidine heightens serum albendazole concentrations, increases the half-life of albendazole, and doubles the levels of the sulfoxide metabolite in bile.
+It was originally thought to work by increasing albendazole bioavailability directly; however, it is now known that cimetidine inhibits the breakdown of the sulfoxide by interfering with CYP3A4.
+The half-life of the sulfoxide metabolite thus increases from 7.4 hours to 19 hours.
 This might be a helpful interaction on more severe cases, because it boosts the potency of albendazole.
 Paradoxically, cimetidine also inhibits the absorption of albendazole by reducing gastric acidity.

 Several other interactions exist.
-Corticosteroids increase the steady-state plasma concentration of albendazole sulfoxide; dexamethasone, for example, can increase the concentration by 56% by inhibiting the elimination of albendazole sulfoxide.
-The anti-parasitic praziquantel increases the maximum plasma concentration of albendazole sulfoxide by 50%, and the anti-parasitic levamisole increases the AUC (total drug exposure) by 75%.
+Corticosteroids increase the steady-state plasma concentration of the sulfoxide; dexamethasone, for example, can increase the concentration by 56% by inhibiting the elimination of the sulfoxide.
+The anti-parasitic praziquantel increases the maximum plasma concentration of the sulfoxide by 50%, and the anti-parasitic levamisole increases the AUC (total drug exposure) by 75%.
 Grapefruit inhibits the metabolism of albendazole within the intestinal mucosa.
 Finally, long-term administration of the antiretroviral ritonavir, which works as a CYP3A4 inhibitor, decreases the maximum concentration of albendazole in the plasma as well as the AUC.

 Pharmacology

 Mechanism of action

 As a vermicide, albendazole causes degenerative alterations in the intestinal cells of the worm by binding to the colchicine-sensitive site of β-tubulin, thus inhibiting its polymerization or assembly into microtubules (it binds much better to the β-tubulin of parasites than that of mammals).
 Albendazole leads to impaired uptake of glucose by the larval and adult stages of the susceptible parasites, and depletes their glycogen stores.
 Albendazole also prevents the formation of spindle fibers needed for cell division, which in turn blocks egg production and development; existing eggs are prevented from hatching.
 Cell motility, maintenance of cell shape, and intracellular transport are also disrupted.
 At higher concentrations, it disrupts the helminths' metabolic pathways by inhibiting metabolic enzymes such as malate dehydrogenase and fumarate reductase, with inhibition of the latter leading to less energy produced by the Krebs cycle.
 Due to diminished ATP production, the parasite is immobilized and eventually dies.

-Some parasites have evolved some resistance to albendazole by having a different set of acids constituting β-tubulin, decreasing the binding affinity of albendazole.
+Some parasites have evolved some resistance to albendazole by having a different set of amino acids constitute β-tubulin, decreasing the binding affinity of albendazole.
 Some parasites (especially filarial nematodes) live in symbiosis with Wolbachia, a type of intracellular parasite bacteria.
 In such cases the Wolbachia are necessary to the survival of the parasitic worms.
 Elimination of Wolbachia from these filarial nematodes generally results in either death or sterility of the host nematode.